 The Trustee expects its investment managers to take account of financially material considerations (including climate change and other ESG considerations).
-The Trustee seeks to appoint managers that have appropriate skills and processes to do this, and from time to time review how its managers are taking account of these issues in practice.
+The Trustee via delegation to the Fiduciary Manager seeks to appoint managers that have appropriate skills and processes to do this, and from time to time review how its managers are taking account of these issues in practice.

-The Trustee has limited influence over managers' investment practices where assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.
+The Trustee has limited influence over managers' investment practices where assets are held in pooled funds, but it encourages its managers and Fiduciary Manager to improve their practices where appropriate.

-The Trustees does not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
+The Trustees does not take into account any non-financial matters (i.e. matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.